ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 ┗ upd.amazing_add_on.php
 ```

-This is the starting point of an add-on and is enough to begin creating template tags, extension hooks, and much more!
-From here, you can add more functionality to your add-on depending on your needs.
+At this point, your add-on can't really do anything other than be installed.
+However, from here, you can add more functionality to your add-on via the CLI depending on your needs.

 Here's a list of functionality that can be added to your add-on and the corresponding CLI command if applicable: